tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/3_Setting_up_environment_on_GCP.md

     - Check unzipping is successful using `terraform -version`
     - Remove zip using `rm terraform_1.1.5_linux_amd64.zip`
 5. Configure Terraform
+    - Put Credentials into VM
         - `cd data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/terraform` to enter directory
-    - With this, we will need our service account json credentials from GCP.
-We need to put the json file into this server and this can be done using sftp
-    - Locate your json file
+        - With this, we will need our service account json credentials from GCP ie.e we need to put the json file into this server, and this can be done using sftp.
+But first, find the location of your json file and `cd` into the directory
+        - `sftp de-zoomcamp` adn `ls` to see files in vm
+        - Do `mkdir .gc` and `cd` into it
+        - `put ny-rides.json` to put the file into the vm current directory
+    - Configure Google CLI
+        - Enter terraform directory with `cd data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/terraform`
+        - Set up Google application credentials environmental variables with `export GOOGLE_APPLICATION_CREDENTIALS=~/.gc/ny-rides.json`
+        - `gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS` to authenticate
+    - Set up Terraform
+        - `terraform init`
+        - `terraform plan`
+        - `terraform apply`
 ## Working with VM on Local Machine
 1. Forward Ports on VM onto our Local Machine
     - Enter VScode, ctrl + tilda to get terminal, and go to PORTS tab